Fellowship-of-the-Link/tftmap/project/Project plan.md

 # Project plan

+Welcome to the project plan for edition 1 of the Tools for Thought Map.

 ## Right Now: Phase 1 (FoTL/OGM early adopters)

 ### Two activities in parallel:

-* Open our discussion about the scoring dimensions to early adopters from FoTL/OGM community and try to get a consensus (see [[How we measure thinking tools]])
+* Open our discussion about the scoring dimensions to early adopters from FoTL/OGM community (see [[How we measure thinking tools]])
 * get the basic code working and test it
 * all early adopters provide personal profiles and contribute content to Tool and Practice pages